Multi-Token Prediction via Self-Distillation: Conclusion

 \section{Conclusion}

 Our methodology produces MTP LMs with accelerated decoding abilities using a straightforward recipe and modest computational resources.
 While techniques in the speculative decoding literature achieve similar levels of acceleration under certain conditions, they require the training of additional speculator modules and the development and maintenance of complex inference implementations to handle the proposal and verification steps.
 Our approach is \textit{much} simpler but achieves similar results.
-More broadly, our results suggest that decoding acceleration need not rely solely on inference-time mechanisms.
-By absorbing some complexity into training the model, our MTP strategy provides a complementary and largely orthogonal axis to existing accelerated decoding methods.
+More importantly, our results suggest that decoding acceleration need not rely solely on inference-time mechanisms.
+By absorbing some modeling complexity into the main parameters themselves, our MTP strategy provides a complementary and largely orthogonal axis to existing accelerated decoding methods.

-\paragraph{Directions for Future Research.} We conclude by proposing a number of avenues for future work that we believe can be explored without significant computational expenditure.

-\textbf{(i)} Reducing the entropy of our MTP LM to zero is the goal of the training process, but our training process may not be the best procedure for reducing the entropy.
-Future work could explore other strategies for decreasing output entropy.
-We expect that as entropy in the output distribution approaches zero, we can conceivably produce many more tokens during each forward pass while maintaining coherence.

-\textbf{(ii)} Even under accelerated decoding, our goal is to still faithfully model the highly entropic distribution of natural text, which is in tension with our acceleration scheme's implicit low entropy requirements.
-Some simple decoding strategies that would force non-determinism purely at test time are possible (e.g. sampling from the softmax whenever $k=1$), but future work could incorporate a source of randomness more naively into the model to increase roll out diversity.

-\textbf{(iii)} Our models could be used for self-speculative decoding.
-In this work we specifically avoid incorporating a verification pass to explore whether or not fast generation of $k$ tokens in a single shot is even feasible.
-However, in principle, the proposals made by the our MTP model could be used for self-speculative decoding verifying its own predictions during each subsequent forward pass to achieve more modest but lossless speedups.
-We expect that our KV caching strategy is amenable to verification of previously emitted tokens (\cref{sec:impl-kvcache}).

-\textbf{(iv)} Our simple MTP implementation involves using a trainable mask token to extend the input sequence to the model by $k$ positions, creating additional slots for computation within the model, but other MTP architectures are possible (see \cref{sec:rel-mtp}).
-In principle, adding small auxiliary prediction heads or modules can enable MTP and it is possible that these less computationally intensive implementations are as readily trainable and performant as our proposal, even under the same training objective.

-\textbf{(v)} Our online distillation objective can be viewed as a simple type of RL, but a full fledged policy optimization approach may yield better results.
-For simplicity and parallelizability, during training we use a single forward pass to produce just one block of $k$ tokens at each masked region.
-However, a long horizon approach, where the student MTP model rolls out a full sequence comprising many chunks of $k$ tokens that is scored using a more traditional reward signal, could result in a beneficial collapse in entropy that improves output quality and acceleration (see \cref{sec:rel-ent-min}).